 Need some inspiration? 👉 Find a press release example.

 In the spreadsheet there is an additional tab for post-crisis review.
 It’s not lengthy, it’s not a soul-breaking process - it’s there to help evaluate and update processes.
-Most of us will shy away from this behaviour because it means people, management etc, are now scanning and looking for problems.
+Most of us will shy away from this behavior because it means people, management, etc, are now scanning and looking for problems.

 Assess, discuss and develop strategies around how to fix the issues witnessed and update potential scenarios that may occur.

 This is part of being proactive too, you now have the facts and figures of how your company reacted, what the stakeholder reaction was, how the entire process was managed and what can be done to streamline the process.

 You had your holding statements on standby - were they right for the situation?

 - If so, how much time was spent making changes?

 - What additional statements should be created and why?

 - Which journalists that mentioned the crisis need additional media relations work?